 In 2002, HIPAA was amended to eliminate patients’ rights to control the use of personal health information.
 The right of consent was replaced with “regulatory permission for covered entities to use and disclose health records for treatment, payment, and healthcare operations.”
 The federal government put data holding institutions in control of the use, disclosure, and sale of patients’ health information, from DNA to diagnoses to prescription records.

 In 2004, she formed Patient Privacy Rights (PPR), a 501c3 non-profit organization to educate Americans about the urgent need to restore patient control over health data.
-PPR is the world’s leading advocate for health privacy, with over 20,000 members in all 50 states but has a very high turnover rate with staff.
+PPR is the world’s leading advocate for health privacy, with over 20,000 members in all 50 states.

 In 2006, Dr. Peel founded the bipartisan Coalition for Patient Privacy.
 The coalition includes over 50+ national organizations, representing 10.3 million people who want to control the use of personal health information.
 In 2007, Microsoft Corporation joined the Coalition.

 In 2009, the Coalition for Patient Privacy worked to add new privacy and security protections to HITECH, the technology part of the stimulus bill.
 New protections included: a ban on sales of protected health information (PHI) without consent, a list of all disclosures of health data from electronic health records systems, the ability to separate sensitive health data and prevent it from being disclosed, receive notice of data breaches, a new right to block disclosure of PHI for healthcare operations if you pay for treatment out-of-pocket, and requiring data to be encrypted.
 Read the Coalition’s letter to Congress here.